cristiannietodev91/branch/branch-web-app/README.md

 - Set SSH Key in git for your user
 - Download the project from the repo
-- run ``yarn install`` command to install all project neccesary dependencies
+- run ``yarn install`` command to install all project necessary dependencies
 - create an database called ``branch``